 My wife of 18 years has been by my side in every step of the way.
 Sometimes she and Jesus Christ Himself have carried me along the way.
 Thanks to my wife, I have been able to realize that God loves me unconditionally, and without her, it would have been almost impossible for me to endure this journey of developing my manhood.

 I strongly recommend JiM for any man who is serious about developing his own MANHOOD, no matter who this man is, a Christian or a Jew, European or Latin American, or what he thinks of himself.
-If he has unwanted SSA feelings and has the powerful desire to deal with them, JiM will be one of the best tools to overcome these feelings.

 Today, 6 years after my own JiM weekend, I enjoy life plentifully, with my beloved wife and 5 beautiful children.
 I adore them, and it is for them that I have continued in this wonderful journey into my own manhood.